Diaz-adrianz/Diaz-adrianz/README.md

 ## 👋🏼 Hi There

-My name is Diaz 👦🏻, I build things for Web and Mobile 📱, I deliver exceptional digital experiences ✨ that meets user needs, wants, and problems 👥.
-And don't forget to striving building developer-friendly code 👌🏻 to ensure future efficiency 🔮 and maintainability development 🚧.
+I’m **Diaz**.
+I build software that solves real-world problems and delivers exceptional user experiences.
+I’m passionate about writing clean, developer-friendly code that is efficient, scalable, and easy to maintain.

-## 👨‍💻 About Me
+### About Me

-- 🤓 junior programmer
-- 🧐 Interested in Web/Mobile development project
+- 🧐 Interested in Software (Web, Mobile) development project
 - 💼 Currently working at IT company as a Fullstack Developer
-- 🎓 With 3 years of IT education as a Vocational High School Graduate
+- 🎓 With 5 years of IT education as a Vocational High School Graduate and University
 - 💻 2 years of working experience in the IT industry as a Software Engineer
-- 🌱 I’m currently learning NextJS and making some project boilerplates
+- 🌱 I’m currently researching various technologies, including their development workflows and operational practices.
-- 💞️ I like design, music, and sketch drawing
+- 💞️ I like coding, coffe, and cycling

-## ⚡ My Code Tech Stack
+### Languages I Speak

 <p>
 <img src="https://img.shields.io/badge/-JavaScript-f7df1e?style=flat-square&logo=javascript&logoColor=black" />